Best Practices When Building a Training Program

 Remember that everyone learns differently.
 As stated in point number three, consider how your employee feels during training.
 Do you need to slow down and reiterate some concepts?
 Do you need to show them how to use certain programs again?

 7. Make an investment.

 Training is the biggest investment a company can make.
 By taking the time to properly train future and current employees, your company will benefit in all sorts of ways like increased effectiveness in processes, adopting new methods, greater knowledge of technologies, and not to mention it will make your employees feel more motivated.

-Want more business and entrepreneurial tips from Marc?
+Want more business and entrepreneurial tips?
 Check out the Toronto Entrepreneurs Conference & Tradeshow YouTube channel for more!